flashfire1001/learning_log/README.md

 Thanks to Python crash course...
-At least I can say I understand python is readable and practical, allowing chances for easy exploration.
+At least I can say I understand how readable and practical python is, allowing chances for easy exploration.
 Just a record.